TomArrow/JKWatcher/JKWatcher/documentation/configs.md

 Comma separated list of gametypes for which the maximum real player count should be shown as status in taskbar.
 Options: ffa, holocron, jedimaster, duel, powerduel, sp, tffa, siege, cty, ctf, 1flagctf, obelisk, harvester, teamrounds, objective, tow, liberation (not all are supported by each game ofc)

+#### socksServer, socksPort, socksUser, socksPW, socksConditions

+Self-explanatory options. socksConditions is a comma-separated list of conditions to apply this in.
+Currently supported conditions: nwh

 ### Server sections

 Individual server sections require one section per server.
 The name of the section is irrelevant but avoid duplicates.
 And they can't be named ```[__general__]``` for obvious reasons.